Representation theory of the Lorentz group: Finite-dimensional representations

 Representation theory of groups in general, and Lie groups in particular, is a very rich subject.
 The Lorentz group has some properties that makes it "agreeable" and others that make it "not very agreeable" within the context of representation theory; the group is simple and thus semisimple, but is not connected, and none of its components are simply connected.
 Furthermore, the Lorentz group is not compact.

 For finite-dimensional representations, the presence of semisimplicity means that the Lorentz group can be dealt with the same way as other semisimple groups using a well-developed theory.
 In addition, all representations are built from the irreducible ones, since the Lie algebra possesses the complete reducibility property.
 But, the non-compactness of the Lorentz group, in combination with lack of simple connectedness, cannot be dealt with in all the aspects as in the simple framework that applies to simply connected, compact groups.
 Non-compactness implies, for a connected simple Lie group, that no nontrivial finite-dimensional unitary representations exist.
 Lack of simple connectedness gives rise to spin representations of the group.
-The non-connectedness means that, for representations of the full Lorentz group, time reversal and space inversion has to be dealt with separately.
+The non-connectedness means that, for representations of the full Lorentz group, time reversal and reversal of spatial orientation have to be dealt with separately.

 History

-The development of the finite-dimensional representation theory of the Lorentz group mostly follows that of the subject in general.
+The development of the finite-dimensional representation theory of the Lorentz group mostly follows that of representation theory in general.
 Lie theory originated with Sophus Lie in 1873.
 By 1888 the classification of simple Lie algebras was essentially completed by Wilhelm Killing.
 In 1913 the theorem of highest weight for representations of simple Lie algebras, the path that will be followed here, was completed by Élie Cartan.
 Richard Brauer was during the period of 1935–38 largely responsible for the development of the Weyl-Brauer matrices describing how spin representations of the Lorentz Lie algebra can be embedded in Clifford algebras.
 The Lorentz group has also historically received special attention in representation theory, see History of infinite-dimensional unitary representations below, due to its exceptional importance in physics.
 Mathematicians Hermann Weyl and Harish-Chandra and physicists Eugene Wigner and Valentine Bargmann made substantial contributions both to general representation theory and in particular to the Lorentz group.
 Physicist Paul Dirac was perhaps the first to manifestly knit everything together in a practical application of major lasting importance with the Dirac equation in 1928.